Battery0/CV/README.md

 Games development quality assurance tester for Electronic Arts, focusing on the Nintendo GameCube and Xbox 360.
 QA testing included AAA games within well-known franchises of _Harry Potter_, _FIFA_, _James Bond_, and _Battlefield_.

 Key responsibilities and achievements:
-* Testing end user experience and finding, reproducing, and documenting software issues raised to the development team for technical de-bugging
+* Testing end user experience to discover, reproduce, and document software issues to be raised to the development team for technical de-bugging
 * Maintaining and updating identified issues within software bug database for senior developers to monitor and disseminate amongst their team to fix
 * Validating correct inclusion of publisher and games studio legally required imagery and wording within title credits for legal compliance

 ## Skills